Kakachia777/Credit-Risk-Mitigation-Predictive-Analysis/README.md

-# Machine learning algorithms for predicting default of Credit Card clients 💳
+# Credit Risk Mitigation: Predictive Analysis Using Machine Learning 💳

 Classification of default of credit card clients from the UCI dataset using machine learning techniques.